The season of the witch continues—here’s nine great movies that used magick and the occult as central themes

 Honorable Mention: The Mindscape of Alan Moore (2005), a documentary on visionary comics legend Alan Moore.

-Robert Anton Wilson explains quantum physics in a scene from Maybe Logic:
+Robert Anton Wilson explains quantum physics in a scene from Maybe Logic, watch it here.

 7. Inland Empire (David Lynch, 2006)